Definition of

 The process that led to the development of modern science is called the scientific revolution.

-With these concepts clear, we can move forward with the definition of scientific revolution .
+With these concepts clear, we can move forward with the definition of the scientific revolution .
 The notion refers to the initial development of modern science , a process that took place approximately between the 16th and 17th centuries .

-Some considerations on the scientific revolution
+Some considerations about the scientific revolution

 Statue